orfeio/orfeio/gradit.md

 The [Princeton Python Users Group][43] provides regular and ongoing support and collaboration among Princeton's Python development community.

+The [Princeton R Group][44] hosts talks on applied use cases of R and is co-organized by DDSS Graduate Fellows of Social Data Science and DDSS staff members.

 The [Research Computing Help Sessions](https://researchcomputing.princeton.edu/support/help-sessions) offer help on getting the most out of running your code on the HPC systems.

 The ORFE department's Manager of Information Technologies [accepts regular appointments](https://orfe.princeton.edu/bino) to meet and discuss programming challenges and other technical difficulties.